-Laboratory Report.
+Laboratory Reports.
 A guideline for formal lab reports is given later in this syllabus.
-A formal lab report is due for only one lab
+A formal lab report is due for only the vapor pressure lab.

 For the other 7 labs, you will be required to perform calculations, answer lab based questions, and write a conclusion.
 The work will be checked before leaving lab to receive lab credit for that experiment.
 The lowest of your 10 point labs will be dropped.
 The 20 point lab cannot be dropped.